DigitalPublishingToolkit/TOD18-Geoblocking/md/11BurkeGamecartridges.md

 Australian Customs (promptly and ostentatiously donated to local children’s hospitals), an enforcement measure which was abandoned in the wave of competition reforms which relaxed parallel import rules.
-Even the expansive, omnibus anti-circumvention provisions of the Digital Agenda Bill (2001) would seem ill-armed to counter the threat of a kitchen knife and a determined young video game enthusiast with a poorly developed sense of risk.
+Even the expansive, omnibus anti-circumvention provisions of the Digital Agenda Act (2000) would seem ill-armed to counter the threat of a kitchen knife and a determined young video game enthusiast with a poorly developed sense of risk.